 The Theatre of War

-Sixty-five known strikes, attacks, and incidents across thirteen countries in fifteen days.
+Over one hundred known strikes, attacks, and incidents across thirteen countries in twenty days.
 Hover over any marker for details.

 Source: DataChutney open-source intelligence analysis.
 Locations derived from situation briefings and news reporting.

-After fifteen days, the military campaign has achieved nearly every objective it defined.
-Iran's nuclear enrichment facilities are damaged.
+After twenty days, the military campaign has achieved every objective it defined and several it did not intend.
+Iran's nuclear facilities are damaged.
 Its air defences are destroyed.
 Its Supreme Leader has been killed, his successor wounded.
+Its security chief, its Basij commander, and its intelligence minister have been assassinated in a 48-hour decapitation campaign.
 Its defence industrial base has been dismantled.
-Over 3,000 targets have been struck.
+Its largest natural gas field has been struck.
+A projectile has landed near its nuclear power plant.
+Over 3,000 targets have been hit.
 Forty-three warships have been sunk.
-By any conventional measure of warfare, this is overwhelming victory.
+By any conventional measure, this is total victory.

 3,000+ US and Israeli Strikes